-Having to stay indoors for the foreseeable future could mean you see an increase in your household bills which, in a time of such uncertainty, is less than ideal.
-In this article we share 7 ways you can save money to help you try and keep costs down:
+Having to stay indoors due to being on furlough or self-isolating as a result of COVID-19 could mean you see an increase in your household bills.
+In this article, we share 7 ways you can save money to help you try and keep costs down.

 1 - Take Damien's Money MOT